andrewchungxam/Anatomy-of-the-Bot-Framework/README.md

 When you hear the term Bot - it generally refers to the services that responds to users (including your code), the various backend services your Bot calls out to, and its expression in the channel.

-However, in the anatomy of your Bot project app there will be a class where the heart of your of Bot will live; it will be a class that subclasses the IBot class.
+However, in the anatomy of your Bot project app there will be a class where the heart of your of Bot will live; it will be a class that implmements the IBot interface.
 This will typically be the main "control" point of your Bot.

 Take a look at this simplified IBot class:
 ```